leonawicz/tabr/README.md

 terms of data analysis.
 There is also better MIDI file support.
 There are more functions for tidy analysis.
 Several internal and user-facing functions have been vectorized.
-Other functions have been generalized that previously could handle single notes but lacked an approach to chords in certain contexts.
+Other functions have been generalized that previously lacked an approach to chords in certain contexts.
 The entire package has been significantly optimized for better performance over previous versions.

 More can be done with music notation syntax converters, moving to and from data frames, and between classes.
 New classes `noteinfo` and `music` have been added along with accompanying functions.
+Support for triplets have been integrated into `noteinfo` using the `t`-prefix notation, which is supported in turn now by `music` and by `phrase`.

 Since it’s still in early versions, several aspects of the package and its approaches to working with musical information have been reimagined,